 Principle of operation

-Working of the Circulator is based on the principle of faraday rotation.
-All the ports 1,2,3 and 4 are oriented such that E field of transmitted signal couples to these ports successfully after going through Rotation of 45° in clockwise direction.
+Working with the Circulator is based on the principle of Faraday rotation.
+All the ports 1,2,3 and 4 are oriented such that the E field of transmitted signal couples to these ports successfully after going through Rotation of 45° in a clockwise direction.